How Many Homes Burn Down From Embers

 Source: firesmartbc.ca

-Australian Research & Ember Data
+Australian Bushfire & U.S. Ember Data

 Australian bushfire studies show most homes are lost due to embers igniting nearby materials.